-|Welcome to the Lowther School Family" from the PTA||PTA Page»|
+|"Welcome to the Lowther School Family" from the PTA||PTA Page»|

-Each term we organise fundraising events and social get togethers for parents and children.
+Each term we organise fundraising events and social get togethers for parents/carers and children.
 The PTA has raised thousands of pounds, which have been spent on improving equipment and resources to enhance the children's education and the school facilities.
-The PTA also helps to foster closer links between home and school and is an excellent way to bring staff, parents and friends together socially in support of our school.
+The PTA also helps to foster closer links between home and school and is an excellent way to bring staff, parents/carers and friends together socially in support of our school.

-Attention all parents!
+Attention all Parents/Carers!

 Communicating with you is an important part of what we do, making sure you get the correct information about activities, events and school news that really matters is something we care about.